mpsonntag/scaffolut/README.md

 =========

-This is a testing ground for setting up an es2016/vue project with unit testing via Karma, Mocha, Chai, Istanbul, Travis CI, Coveralls and hopefully Appveyor.
+This is a testing ground for setting up an es2016/vue project with unit testing via Karma, Mocha, Chai, Istanbul, Travis CI, Appveyor and Coveralls.

-When setting up a CI JavaScript project, maybe the linklist below gives the Questing some pointers into the right direction.
+When setting up a CI JavaScript project, hopefully the linklist below gives the Questing One some pointers into the right direction.

 ### Resources